 Minnesota courts have services available to assist petitioners in domestic abuse cases.
 In addition, some of the resources listed above have victim advocates available to help guide you through the process.
 Minnesota Courts have a Self-Help Center that outlines Minnesota’s domestic abuse laws.

 Students in the Metro Area may be able to seek an Order for Protection through the Hennepin County District Court or the Ramsey County District Court.
 Both courts have domestic abuse centers that can provide assistance to petitioners.

 Hennepin County Government Center

 Ramsey County District Court Juvenile and Family Justice Center (JFJC)

 Students in Rochester can contact the Olmstead County District Court regarding OFPs:

 Olmstead County District Court

 Rochester, MN 55904

-Where feasible, the College will assist with on-campus accommodations including potential changes to living arrangements or class schedules, or College no contact orders.
+Where feasible, the University will assist with on-campus accommodations including potential changes to living arrangements or class schedules, or University no contact orders.